 Earlier this year, Samsung started rolling out its Android Nougat update.
 The release started with the Galaxy S7 and Galaxy S7 Edge and now it’s hitting the Galaxy S6, Galaxy S6 Edge and the Galaxy Note 5.
 It will expand to more devices later this year.

 Samsung’s version of Android Nougat brings some outstanding changes to the UI, to the popular Multi-Window mode, and more.
-It’s an exciting update.
+It’s an exciting update for Galaxy users.

 With that in mind, we want to take a broad look at the early Android Nougat issues affecting Samsung’s Galaxy devices.